abw/badger-database-js/manual/tutorial.md

 you want to update.
 You can omit the second argument if you want to update all rows.

-The SQL generate will look something like this:
+The SQL generated for the method call shown above will look something like this:

 ```sql
 UPDATE users